Accessing Therapy in Nairobi and Mombasa

 Mental health awareness in Kenya has been steadily increasing, with more people recognizing the importance of seeking help for emotional and psychological challenges.
 In cities like Nairobi and Mombasa, the pressures of urban living, work-life imbalance, family responsibilities, and societal expectations contribute to the rising demand for mental health support.
 Despite this growing awareness, accessing therapy can still feel daunting for many individuals.
 Whether navigating stigma, finding a qualified therapist, or balancing busy schedules, seeking help requires guidance and encouragement.

-Challenges and Solutions for Finding therapy in Nairobi and Mombasa
+Challenges and Solutions for Finding Therapy in Nairobi and Mombasa

 1. Stigma Surrounding Mental Health